Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature

 \section{The proof of Theorem \ref{thm:main}}

-In this section, we prove Theorem \ref{thm:main} stated in the introduction.
-By half PIC (half NNIC) condition, without loss of generality, we have $C_1+C_2>0$ ($C_1+C_2\geq0$).
-We start by deriving a key differential inequality on $|C|/R$ to be used in the proof later.
+In this section, we prove Theorem \ref{thm:main} as stated in the introduction.
+By the half PIC (or half NNIC) assumption, without loss of generality, we may assume that the matrix $C$ is 2-positive (or weakly 2-positive), i.e., $C_1+C_2>0$ (or $C_1+C_2\geq0$).

+We start by deriving a key differential inequality which will be used in the proof of Theorem \ref{thm:main}.

-\begin{lem} Let $(M^4,g,f)$ be any 4-dimensional non-trivial complete gradient shrinking Ricci soliton satisfying Eq. (\ref{eq:Riccishrinker}).
-Then
+\begin{lem} Let $(M^4,g,f)$ be a 4-dimensional complete gradient shrinking Ricci soliton satisfying Eq. (\ref{eq:Riccishrinker}) and with $R>0$.
+Then,

 where $F = f - 2\log R$ and $\Delta_F = \Delta - \la \na F, \na \ra$. \end{lem}

 \begin{proof} First of all, by direct computations, we have

 On the other hand, using Kato's inequality, we get